Transport Grants guidance

 We are particularly interested in funding requests which address one or more of our funding themes - please click through for details.

-Work Pathways – improving access to good and fair work that can prevent and reduce poverty through increased pay, hours and career progression.
-We will also consider support for employability, focused on areas or groups with lower employment rates.
+- Work Pathways – improving access to good and fair work that can prevent and reduce poverty through increased pay, hours and career progression.
+This also includes employability support, focused on areas or groups with lower employment rates.

-Through our Transport Grants, we can also support work which is not directly aligned to these themes, but which is about removing transport barriers for people and places with higher rates or higher risks of experiencing poverty and trauma, as noted above.
+Through our Transport Grants, we can also support work which is not directly aligned to these themes, but which is about removing transport barriers for people and places with higher rates or higher risks of experiencing poverty and trauma, for example, a community transport service operating in an area with high levels of deprivation and poor transport links.

 We can contribute towards the costs of transport to support work that: